 Young Ambassadors of Pennsylvania

-The Young Ambassadors of Pennsylvania (YAP) Program seeks to build community stewards and civic leaders by inspiring, engaging, and empowering young Pennsylvanians to not only Fight Dirty in their communities, but also to become ambassadors of our shared vision of a clean and beautiful Pennsylvania.
-Over eight months, the program will engage students in 10th through 12th grades from diverse socio-economic, racial and ethnic backgrounds.
-Every ambassador will receive Keep Pennsylvania Beautiful merchandise and cleanup supplies as part of the program.
+The Young Ambassadors of Pennsylvania (YAP) Program seeks to build community stewards and civic leaders by inspiring, engaging, and empowering young Pennsylvanians to become ambassadors of our shared vision of a clean and beautiful Pennsylvania.
+From September through May, the program will engage students in 10th through 12th grades from diverse socio-economic, racial, and ethnic backgrounds.
+Every Ambassador will receive Keep Pennsylvania Beautiful merchandise and cleanup supplies as part of the program.

-The application is now closed for the 2023-24 school year, but check back in early October for the list of Ambassadors!
+The application is now closed for the 2025-26 school year, but check back next spring for the next year's Ambassador application!
 All applicants will also be notified of the selection committee's decision as well.
-Thank you for caring about your community!

-NEW For 23-24: Keep Pennsylvania Beautiful is excited to announce a new collaboration with NiSource and Columbia Gas of Pennsylvania!
+Keep Pennsylvania Beautiful is excited to announce collaborations with NiSource and Columbia Gas of Pennsylvania and DOW

 - Build community stewardship by inspiring, engaging, and empowering young Pennsylvanians to keep their communities clean and beautiful.